alchemyplatform/aa-sdk/site/getting-started/starter-guide.md

 And that's everything!

-If you're ready to get started, clone the [starter app repo](https://github.com/alchemyplatform/embedded-accounts-quickstart) and follow the README to setup your environment variables.
+If you're ready to get started, clone the [starter app repo](https://github.com/alchemyplatform/embedded-accounts-quickstart) and follow the the [app configuration](../getting-started/app-configuration.md) to setup your environment variables.

 If you need more information or functionality, check out our documentation on [react hooks](../react/overview.md) to see all that is available.